teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

 ## Methodology

-The methodology proposed for the Super Video Decompression project encompasses architectural selection, rigorous dataset preparation, specialized loss function utilization, and a comprehensive evaluation plan designed to ensure model robustness and real-time feasibility.
+The methodology proposed for the Super Video Decompression project encompasses, training framework selection, architectural selection, dataset preparation, novel loss function creation and experimentation and a evaluation plan designed validate models according to fidelity and perceptual quality, finally we will also benchmark model combinations for real time feasibility.

+### Training Framework

+We used NeoSR (https://github.com/neosr-project/neosr) as the training framework for our Super Video Decompression problem.
+It provides implementations of state of the art models from competitions and the literature, as well as losses, metrics and tools to help train a model for image related tasks.

+It is has some rigidity to it and we had to rewrite portions of it to introduce our own losses, specially the face aware loss which required a big rewrite.
+It also seems to be calculating SSIM wrong as a performance metric( output 1.8 instead of the literature range of -1 to 1)

+NeoSr was choosen to improve our iteration time and because there is a lot of pretrain models prepared for it.

 ### Model Tasks and Architecture Justification

 The project required the training of specific models tailored to three distinct problem tasks:

 1. Decompression (1x): Input consists of compressed frames (H.264/AVC), output is the restored image at 1x resolution.
 2. Super Resolution (2x): Input consists of frames reduced in size (downscaled but without compression artifacts), output is the frame at 2x resolution.
-3. Decompression Adequacy for 2X (ad2x): Input consists of frames that have been "decompressed" at 1x resolution, output is the frame upscaled to 2x resolution.
+3. Decompression Adequacy to 2X (ad2x): Input consists of frames that have been time "decompressed" at 1x resolution, output is the frame upscaled to 2x resolution.

 ### Architectural Design

-The compact architecture (VGG style rectangular convolutionak net) was selected as the foundational network architecture.
-This choice was justified by the combination of its variations of achieving real-time feasibility during operation and its structural simplicity, which facilitates the crucial step of converting the final model into shaders for optimized use in production.
+The compact architecture (a VGG style rectangular convolutional network) was selected as the foundational network architecture.
+This choice was justified by the combination of its variations  achieving real-time feasibility during operation and its structural simplicity, which facilitates the crucial step of converting the final model into shaders for optimized use in production.

 For each of the three tasks, three distinct model sizes were trained: Super(47k parameters), Mega(93k parameters), and Ultra(280k parameters).